steh004/FIT3162FYP/README.md

      a) "ctscans(Cancer_patient).zip" A sample patient lung CT Scan with lung cancer.

      b) "empty.zip" An empty zip file to test if a user uploads an empty file instead.

+Note: This repository is for marking purposes only for our FYP.
+User Guide was submited to the project lecturer.